Validating the Business Case for Private Cellular (LTE & 5G) for Electric, Gas and Water Utilities

 Utilities are a vital backbone of any community and strive towards common goals. pLTE supports environmental imperatives such as decarbonization through connected EV charging stations, DERs and energy optimization efforts that are reliant on data and intelligence.
 Socially, pLTE helps bridge "digital divides" by subsidizing the related costs of deploying broadband services to under-served communities and smaller, regional utilities.

 For many Utilities, the potential benefits of pLTE around grid performance, operating costs and branding are evident.
 However, committing to a nine-figure investment in pLTE may not be feasible all at once.
-There are gradual steps that can put your organization on the path to the benefits from pLTE over time.
+There are gradual steps that can put your organization on the path to realize the benefits of pLTE over time.
 Consider the following:

 - Focus on specific business lines and/or use cases such as generation plant wireless connectivity and distribution automation projects.

-- Leverage CBRS-GAA spectrum for the short-term and on specific projects while developing a long-term strategy.
+- Leverage CBRS-GAA spectrum for the short term and on specific projects while developing a long-term strategy.

 - Partner with Service Providers, neighboring Utilities and/or System Integrators to leverage existing Infrastructure (Infrastructure-as-a-Service).

-Starting small can reduce the initial time and cost, but could create long-term risks such as not having access to the same spectrum across your entire service territory and creating disruptions as you scale usage.
+Starting small can reduce the initial time and cost but could create long-term risks such as not having access to the same spectrum across your entire service territory and creating disruptions as you scale usage.
 Therefore, it is critical to plan for successfully adopting pLTE technology and avoid it becoming another siloed network.

 Assessing the business case for your pLTE vision requires a deep understanding of mission-critical infrastructure that is operated by Utilities and pLTE technology.
 Additionally, a solution provider must recognize the costs, complexities and capabilities between public and private cellular technology to ensure financial models and executive-level presentations are accurate.